 Does silence equal consent for demolition permits?

-The precise terms will be defined by grand-ducal regulation.
+The precise terms are defined by grand-ducal regulation.
 Sensitive projects like demolitions may be excluded from the scheme.
+Check with your municipality for your specific case.